MadSci356/codechallengeOCL/README.md

 The OO approach was better for handling subsequent searches for pets if prompted by the user.

 #### Subsequent searches
+There are two options for this:

-When a search is complete, the user is prompted:
+1. After a search a user will be prompted:

-`There could be more pets out there!
-Look for more? (y/n)` to either continue or stop searching.
+`> There could be more pets out there!
+Look for more? (y/n) ` to either continue or stop searching.
-The prompt will keep occurring until either the returned number of searches is < 25 or if the server returns a error status.
+The prompt will keep occurring until either the returned number of searches is < 25 or if the server returns an error status.

 **Note**: Cannot use -j/--json option with this feature.

+2. Use the `-o/--offset` to print the next 25 searches from the given offset.

+Example: `/petsearch.py -l apex,nc -t cat -o 1500`
+will print search results from 1500 to 1525 of cats in Apex, NC

 #### Prompting and output redirection
 If the output is redirected to a file with something like: